 * Prolonged US-China trade war seen as drag on global growth

-* Dismal Q1 earnings send Kobe Steel, Sysmex sharply lower
+* Dismal Q1 earnings send Kobe Steel, System sharply lower

-* More earnings coming up; Mitsubishi Heavy on Mon, SBG on Wed
+* More earnings coming up; Subaru on Mon, SoftBank Group on Wed

-TOKYO, Aug 5 (Reuters) - Japanese shares tumbled on Monday, as investors grew nervous about a prolonged U.S.-China trade war, with a rapidly strengthening yen dragging down exporters like Panasonic and Daikin.
+TOKYO, Aug 5 (Reuters) - Japanese shares dropped on Monday, as investors grew nervous about a prolonged U.S.-China trade war, with a stronger yen also dragging down exporters like Panasonic and Daikin.

 The grim mood followed declines on Wall Street on Friday with the blue chip Dow and the S&P 500 hitting their lowest levels since late June.

-U.S. President Donald Trump abruptly decided on Thursday to slap a 10% tariff on $300 billion of Chinese imports, stunning markets and ending a month-long trade truce.
-China has vowed to fight back on Friday.
+U.S. President Donald Trump abruptly decided on Thursday to slap a 10% tariff $300 billion on Chinese imports, stunning markets and ending a month-long trade truce.
+China vowed to fight back on Friday.

-On the currency market, the yen gained as much as 0.8% to 105.785 yen to the dollar, after the Chinese yuan weakened beyond the psychological 7-per-dollar threshold to a record low in offshore trading.
-All else being equal, a stronger yen hurts Japanese exporters' profits.
+On the currency market, the yen gained as much as 0.8% to 105.80 yen to the dollar, after the Chinese yuan tumbled past 7 per dollar to a record low in offshore trading.
+All else being equal, a stronger yen hurts on Japanese exporters' profits.

-With Japan's results season already in full swing, reactions to earnings continued to dominate trading on Monday.
+With Japan's earnings season already in full swing, reactions to earnings continued to dominate trading on Monday.

-Kobe Steel nosedived 15.2% to a seven-year low, after the country's third-largest steelmaker cut its recurring profit forecast for the financial year ending March by 67% as the U.S.-China trade war battered steel demand for automobiles and aluminium and copper demand for chips.
+Kobe Steel nosedived 12.8% to its seven-year low, after the country's third-largest steelmaker cut its recurring profit forecast for the financial year ending March by 67% as the U.S.-China trade war battered steel demand for automobiles and aluminium and copper demand for chips.

-Yahoo Japan slid 12.5% after the internet company's operating profit fell 24%, below analyst estimates.
+Yahoo Japan slid 12.2% after the internet company's operating profit fell 24%, below analyst estimates, disappointed investors.